How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 African Streaming Platforms

 Boomplay operates across 10+ African countries with something like 95 million users.
-Audiomack are probably their closest competitor, they’re sitting at around 23 million users.
-Both platforms heavily favour into Afrobeats, hip-hop, and gospel, the genres that dominate youth culture across Africa.
-They reflect what local audiences listen to, not what Western algorithms assume they should be hearing.
-If your music fits those categories or pulls in African musical elements, these platforms will build your African listenership faster than Spotify will.
+Audiomack is Boomplay’s closest competitor with about 50 million users.
+Both platforms focus heavily on Afrobeats, hip-hop, and gospel, the genres dominating youth culture across the continent.
+These aren’t Western algorithms guessing what Africans want; they’re reflecting what’s actually getting played. f your music fits those categories or incorporates African musical elements, these platforms will build your African audience significantly faster than Spotify.
+We’ve tested this with multiple artists, the engagement rate difference is stark.

 Cultural authenticity matters here.
 Massively.
 Don’t try and fake African musical influence to game these platforms.
 Audiences and algorithms detect inauthenticity extremely quickly.
 But, if your music genuinely connects to African diaspora culture, heritage, or musical traditions, these platforms offer distribution channels worth your time and attention.